Family and Medical Leave

 Family and medical leave insurance is sometimes offered voluntarily by employers and provided by private insurance companies, but can also be mandated by government bodies and managed as a public program.

 The federal Family and Medical Leave Act

 While New Hampshire does not currently have a statewide paid family and medical leave program, there is a federal Family and Medical Leave Act.
-That law requires companies with over 50 employees to offer up to twelve weeks of unpaid family or medical leave.
+That law requires companies with over 50 employees to offer up to 12 weeks of unpaid family or medical leave.
 Employers must give employees back their jobs when they return to work.